paty-oliveira/edit-analytics-eng-bigquery/README.md

 1. Clone this repository on your local machine and create a branch like this: `feature-[your_first_name]-starbucks-data-models`
 2. Set up your local enviroment with [Docker](#setup-the-enviroment-with-docker) or [Python virtual environment](#setup-the-enviroment-with-python-virtual-environment).
 3. Solve the exercises provided during the classroom sessions by committing your changes.
 4. Once all exercises are completed, create a pull request to this repository.
+Please follow the [instructions](#pull-request).
 5. Ensure your code passes the automated tests.

 ## Setup the enviroment with Docker